In-case/DiscordMusic/README.md

 Only users with a specified staff role may use these commands.

 `!addplaylist [direct link]`: Adds up to fifty songs from the playlist.
 Playlist must not be private.

+`!block [user mention]`: Adds user to list of users not permitted to interact with the bot.

+`!unblock [user mention]`: Allows user to interact with the bot again.

 `!setvolume [volume]`: Sets the output volume of the bot. defaults to 0.1.
 DO NOT set higher than 0.25 unless you like angering your server.